Skip to content

 If you can, use open source tools

-As a consequence, if you create some new code with an open source language and make it publicly available, anyone else is allowed to use it freely.
-On the contrary, proprietary programming languages and softwares require the user to buy a license or to use a license from their institution, thus contravening to the fundamental openess principle of science.
+As a consequence of using open source tools, your analysis code and experiment code if publicly available can be re-used and tested by other researchers.
+On the contrary, proprietary programming languages and software require the user to buy a license, or to use a license from their institution, thus contravening to the fundamental openess principle of science.

 Document your code